[Fixed!] INDEX MATCH Not Returning Correct Value in Excel (5 Reasons)

 =INDEX(C5:C9,MATCH(F5,B5:B9,0))

-• Then, hit Enter to see the result.
+• Press Enter to see the result.

-Reason 5: Result Will Be Different When Reference Is Not Locked
+Reason 5 – Reference Is Not Locked

-This problem occurs when you drag the INDEX MATCH formula down or across.
-Here, we have dragged the formula down in the picture below.
-We can see the correct results in Cell G6 to G8 but with errors.
-And in Cell G9, we can see the #N/A error.
-This happens when your reference is not locked.
+We have dragged the formula down in the picture below.
+We can see the correct results in cells G6 to G8, but some are wrong, and in cell G9, we have a #N/A error.
+This happens when the reference is not locked.
 The arrays will move along the direction of the dragging and produce wrong results or errors.

-Solution: Use Reference Lock Correctly in Formula
+Solution – Use Reference Lock Correctly in Formula

 To get rid of the problem, you need to lock your reference.
 In Excel, we use the dollar ($) sign to lock any cell or reference.
-In most cases, we drag the formula down.
-Let’s follow the steps below to learn this solution.

 STEPS: